cdparks/hugo/README.md

 A Hugo program is a set of statements.

-1. A statement begins with a decimal number.
+1. A statement begins with a decimal integer.
 This is the statement's label.
-Lines that do not begin with decimal number are comments.
+Lines that do not begin with a decimal integer are comments.
 2. A statement is an expression in reverse Polish notation.
 The label is a part of the expression.
 3. A statement evaluates to the label of the next statement to execute.
 If no such statement exists, execution halts.